Magic Kaito: Characters

 Kaito's mother, initially shown as a plain housewife but later revealed to have once been the international thief Phantom Lady.
 During a heist in Paris, she fell in love with Toichi Kuroba and quit her criminal career to marry him.
 Even in retirement, she remains a free-spirited globetrotter, and frequently leaves Kaito alone at the Kuroba home in Japan, periodically checking in via video calls.
 She once tried to persuade her son to give up robbery and start a new life as a magician in Las Vegas.
 It is strongly implied in the "Midnight Crow" Arc that she knows who is Kaito Corbeau, the mysterious rival of Kaito Kid, who had recently become active in Las Vegas.
+Her Japanese voice actress is Michie Tomizawa.